China in our hand

 Consider this simple formula.
 Only 2% of the Super Bowl audience are what we at JD.com – China’s largest online retailer – consider ‘relevant eyeballs’, consumers who are likely to buy from us.
 That means a $5 million, 30-second ad slot buys a real audience of just 2.24 million relevant customers.
 Let’s assume only 5% of that figure converts into actual buyers, bringing the cost per acquisition in at almost $45 – a golden price indeed.

 Digital advertising offers better value, is more efficient, and is better targeted.
 By June last year, China reached 710 million active internet users, approximately half its population.
-The average time spent on the internet by these users was 3hr 24mins on desktops and tablets, and a further 2hr 30mins on mobile phones.
+The average time spent on the internet by these users was 3 hours 24 minutes on desktops and tablets, and a further 2 hours 30 minutes on mobile phones.
+Among the many activities that consume this time, a significant portion is dedicated to gaming, with platforms like 무료 홀덤사이트 becoming increasingly popular.
 Internet usage had surpassed TV viewing by 2014, according to eMarketer data, and was on course to surpass all traditional media combined last year.
-Crucially, of the vast and growing time Chinese consumers allocate to internet use, 1hr 27mins a day is spent on social media.
+Crucially, of the vast and growing time Chinese consumers allocate to internet use, 1 hour 27 minutes a day is spent on social media.

 So how are we reaching the millions of ‘relevant eyeballs’ that use social media everyday?
 Our strategic partnership with Tencent – owners of giant social networks WeChat and Mobile QQ – holds the key.